-Foreigners can access subsidised Swiss healthcare once they become official residents and join a Swiss health insurance scheme.
+Foreigners can access subsidized Swiss healthcare once they become official residents and join a scheme for health insurance in Switzerland.

-The Swiss healthcare system is renowned for being one of the best in Europe, although it may seem complicated at first with a range of public, subsidised private and fully private health insurance options to consider.
-Foreigners living in Switzerland can claim reimbursements for Swiss healthcare services once they are registered for Swiss health insurance.
+The Swiss healthcare system is renowned for being one of the best in Europe, although it may seem complicated at first with a range of public, subsidized private and fully private health insurance options to consider.
+Foreigners living in Switzerland can claim reimbursements for Swiss healthcare services once they are registered for health insurance in Switzerland.

-This guide explains who needs Swiss health insurance, exemptions and how to take out Swiss health insurance, plus how to claim your medical reimbursements.
-It includes:
+This guide explains who needs health insurance in Switzerland, health insurance costs, and how to take out Swiss health insurance.
+It also explains how to claim your medical reimbursements.
+It includes topics such as:

 - Who needs Swiss health insurance?